matt-wil/RateFlix/info/README.md

 # usage
 The app explains itself.
-once you start the main.py file you will be given options in the terminal follow the instructions and enjoy the ease of using the RateFlix app :)
+once you start the main.py file you will be given options in the terminal follow the instructions and enjoy the ease of using the app :)

+In order to run the Streamlit Version you must run this command in your terminal from the main project folder.
+In my case I am in the pythonMovieProject directory.
+      streamlit run streamlitify/🎥_Homepage.py